 Curriculum & Assessment

 We aim to inspire children to be curious about the past and we believe that high-quality history lessons encourage children to think and act as historians.
 Children are encouraged to have an enquiring mind, use investigative and research skills, develop good communication skills (including the use of a range of historical vocabulary) and be analytical thinkers when examining the past.
-Moreover, we want pupils to have a strong understanding of how history has shaped their local community, country and the wider world.
+Moreover, we want pupils to have a strong understanding of how history has shaped their local community, country, and the wider world.

-In order to implement the approach outlined above, Stillness Juniors make use of the Cornerstones curriculum for learning in this area of the curriculum.
+To implement the approach outlined above, Stillness Juniors make use of the Cornerstones curriculum for learning in this area of the curriculum.
 The Cornerstones Curriculum is a creative and thematic approach to learning that is mapped out to the 2014 Primary National Curriculum.
 It ensures coverage and progression of a broad range of skills and knowledge.